The Problem with Web Development Checklists, or: The Frontend Checklist, Revised

 Reset CSS: A CSS reset (reset, normalize or reboot) is used and up to date

 👎: Absolutely not.
-Assume that anyone requiring you to use a reset doesn’t have a full grasp of web development.
+I’m not sure what to think of the technical background and agenda of anyone requiring you to use a reset.
 Seriously—it’s 2019, year of ever more equal default styling, and this rule would be much more useful if it instead suggested to remove any resets—and to watch the code base shrink while nothing even happens.

 js- and are not styled into the CSS files